Repairs to rented properties

 Assistance for owners who wish to voluntarily complete work on their home

-Argyll and Bute Council can provide advice to owners who have not received a notice or order, but who are looking for more information before undertaking works voluntarily.
+Argyll and Bute Council can provide advice to owners who are looking for more information before undertaking works voluntarily.
 Further information can also be seen here.

 Other sources of advice and information